OmniSharp/omnisharp-vim/README.md

 | [Pathogen](https://github.com/tpope/vim-pathogen)    | `git clone git://github.com/OmniSharp/omnisharp-vim.git ~/.vim/bundle/omnisharp-vim` |

 ### Server
 OmniSharp-vim depends on the [OmniSharp-Roslyn](https://github.com/OmniSharp/omnisharp-roslyn) server.
+The first time OmniSharp-vim tries to open a C# file, it will check for the presence of the server, and if not found it will ask if it should be downloaded.
+Answer 'y' and the latest version will be downloaded and extracted to `~/.omnisharp/omnisharp-roslyn`, ready to use.

+#### Manual installation, and Windows users
+The automatic installation script is currently only available in Linux and macOS, and to Windows users when vim is run in a Cygwin/WSL environment.
+To install the server manually, follow these steps:

 Download the latest **HTTP** release for your platform from the [releases](https://github.com/OmniSharp/omnisharp-roslyn/releases) page.
 OmniSharp-vim uses http to communicate with the server, so select the **HTTP** variant for your architecture.
-This means that for a 64-bit Windows system, the `omnisharp.http-win-x64.zip` package should be downloaded, whereas Mac users should select `omnisharp.http-osx.tar.gz`.
+This means that for a 64-bit Windows system, the `omnisharp.http-win-x64.zip` package should be downloaded, whereas Mac users should select `omnisharp.http-osx.tar.gz` etc.

 ##### Important!
 Download the HTTP release!
 _Please pay attention to the previous paragraph, and download the HTTP OmniSharp-Roslyn release (it has "http" in the download filename").
 The non-HTTP version uses stdio instead of HTTP and OmniSharp-vim cannot communicate with it.
 This trips a lot of people up, hence the added emphasis!_